pupeno/random_unique_id/README.md

 all external interactions with users.
 The goal is for you to be able to hide how many records you have, for business purposes, but also to make IDs non-predictable.

-This gem is built to work with Ruby 1.9 and 2.0 as well as with Rails 3.2 and 4.0.
+This gem is built to work with Ruby 1.9, 2.0, 2.1 as well as with Rails 3.2 and 4.0.
 All of these cases are [continuously tested for](https://travis-ci.org/watu/random_unique_id.png?branch=master).

 ## Installation